 You only have 10 chances to submit your resume to VMock per academic year, so make them count by making all of VMock’s recommended improvements before resubmitting.

 Once your resume has a score of 65 or above, VMock also allows you to solicit resume feedback from trusted voices in your network.
 Your professors, coaches, professional mentors, and even family members in related fields have great insight into how to maximize your resume, and VMock lets you collect all their feedback in one place.
 Don’t forget to take advantage of this tool.
 Just give them a heads-up you’ll be asking first!

 4. Supplement VMock with a CCD resume review.

 Confused about the feedback from VMock or need more help?
 We continue to offer resume reviews to most students and alumni (see if you’re eligible).
 Make an appointment for your resume review by logging into Handshake.

 The CCD is working on a VMock guide that will have extensive tips and advice for getting the most out of VMock.
+You can find the guide on the CCD website.
 Good luck on improving your resume!